Eddio0141/UniTAS/README.md

 Depends on BepInEx's progress on it

 # Important TODOs
-- NativeMethodAttribute safety and check AsyncOperation for their use to check what needs to be patched
 - TODO halt operation of SceneManager.LoadSceneAsync, AssetBundle.LoadAssetAsync, Resources.LoadAsync, if anything is stalled
 - Support of new input system (UnityEngine.InputSystem)
 - Soft restart needs to reset game state